Hunter2030ZeRo/Wustite/README.md

 Wustite takes a different approach.
 Instead of relying on runtime profiling to warm up a JIT, Wustite builds a **structure map** ahead of time that lets the runtime skip the warm-up phase entirely and eliminates interpretation overhead at execution.
-This is paired with **WVM**, a CPython-compatible virtual machine — so Wustite aims to deliver both the performance of ahead-of-time compilation and the efficiency of a runtime that doesn't sacrifice compatibility to get there.
+This is paired with **Wustite Virtual Machine(WVM)**, a register-based bytecode virtual machine that is CPython-compatible — so Wustite aims to deliver both the performance of ahead-of-time compilation and the efficiency of a runtime that doesn't sacrifice compatibility to get there.

+WVM uses **Wustite eXtensive Intermediate Representation(WXIR)**, an IR that

 ## References